 Sometimes the easiest way to understand something is to look at a diagram or picture.

-In finance, we’re often presented with graphs and flow charts to illustrate concepts and outcomes and these visuals can often tell the story much quicker than a sea of text.
+In finance, we’re often presented with graphs and flow charts to illustrate concepts and outcomes and these visuals can help tell the story much quicker than a sea of text.

 And here’s one I made earlier . . .